crowdsecurity/custom-bouncer-to-blocklist/README.md

-# CrowdSec Custom Bouncer Blocklist Script
+# CrowdSec Custom Bouncer Blocklist Script (EXPERIMENTAL)

+Note that this script is still in alpha phase.
+It works well but the polishing phase hasn't yet started.
+Open issues or PR to propose improvements suiting your needs.

 This script leverages the CrowdSec Custom Bouncer to export decisions made by your security engine into a blocklist that can then be deployed on your other Security Engines or Firewalls.